0x60df/loophole/README.md

 and returned object will be bound.
 When you want to abort, type `C-c C-k` (`loophole-abort-writing-lisp`).

-Actually, buffer contents can be any lisp form.
+Actually, buffer contents can be any lisp forms other than sole lambda form.
 If returned value is a valid command, it will be bound anyway.

 Note that while you are in recursive edit, it looks like top-level of Emacs